-Since 1999, the rate of preventable injury-related deaths occurring in or around the home has increased 156%, nearly erasing improvements gained over the last century.
-Between 1912 and 2017, death rates are nearly unchanged, from 28 per 100,000 population in 1912 to 27.7 in 2017 (after adjusting for the 1948 classification change).
+The number of deaths in the home increased 13% in 2021.
+The rate of preventable injury-related deaths occurring in or around the home has increased 320% since 1999.
+This rapid increase has erased the progress made over the last century.
+Between 1912 and 2019, the death rate has increased 38%, from 28 per 100,000 population in 1912 to 38.6 in 2021 (after adjusting for the 1948 classification change).
 In 1912, when there were 21 million households, an estimated 26,000 to 28,000 people were killed by preventable home-related injuries.
-In 2017, with 126 million households and triple the population, home-related deaths numbered 90,200.
+In 2021, with 130 million households and triple the population, home-related deaths numbered 128,200.
 This increase in deaths is largely driven by increases in unintentional poisonings and falls.

 Preventable Injuries and Injury-Related Deaths